authelia/authelia/docs/content/en/overview/security/measures.md

 attack will take, this combined with regulation greatly delays brute-force attacks and the effectiveness of them in general.

-## Protections against password cracking (file authentication provider)
+## Protections against password cracking (File authentication provider)

 Authelia implements a variety of measures to prevent an attacker cracking passwords if they somehow obtain the file used by the file authentication provider, this is unrelated to LDAP auth.